cryptoticket/react-native-push-notification/README.md

 Creates a notification channel.
 For android >= 8 (SDK >= 26) channels are required when you show a push notification.
 NOTICE: you should call this method on app init and pass *channel id* from your manifest file.

 - **channelId**: channel id.
 Used on notification show.
-Channel id is displayed in app notification settings.
 - **channelName**: human readable channel name.
+Channel name is displayed in app notification settings.
 - **channelDesc**: channel description.
-- **channelImportance**: channel importance, the more importance the chances that user will see a notification.
+- **channelImportance**: channel importance, the more importance the more chances that user will see a notification.
 Available values:
 	- PushNotificationAndroid.IMPORTANCE_NONE
 	- PushNotificationAndroid.IMPORTANCE_MIN
 	- PushNotificationAndroid.IMPORTANCE_LOW